 The mural on Façade 10B spans 12 feet high by 20 feet wide (240 square feet), covering 100% of the east elevation of Building 1880.
-The "Before" image showcases a bold, colorful eye symbol within a lotus-like design, accompanied by text elements, including "ZEK BROWS Studio" and the phrase "#youareenough".
-The background is a gradient of pink and teal tones, incorporating soft abstract textures and faint images of faces within the design.
+The "Before" image showcases a bold, colorful eye symbol within a lotus-like design, accompanied by text elements, including "ZEK BROWS Studio" The background consisted of a pastel gradient, blending pink, teal, and white tones to create a visually soft yet impactful message.
+The mural was impacted by significant water damage.
+Due to the damage, the applicant has repaired the wall and has painted the wall color back to its original color, therefore, no mural is proposed.